robotpilled/robotpilled/README.md

 sprunki ponies dniuf im number one gatekeeper incredibox is my fixation i dont like the sprunki fandom
     </p>
 <p align="center">
-COUNTRYHUMANS FANDOM DNIUID PLEASE !! the netherlands pony i made is a comf skin but that doesnt mean i also like countryhumans or anythin please dni
+COUNTRYHUMANS FANDOM DNIUID PLEASE !! the netherlands pony i made is a comf skin but that doesnt mean i also like countryhumans or anythin please dni unless i int first
   </p>
 <p align="center">
 ALSO YOUTUBER IRLS DNI???
 YALL WEIRD ITS STINKIN IN HERE WHAT THE FUCKK THOSE R REAL PEOPLE